Hurst Point Lighthouse: Present day

 The High Lighthouse is still working today, having been converted from acetylene to electric power in 1997.
 In addition to the high-intensity sector light, the old dioptric apparatus, with its different focal lengths and red sector, remains in use in the lantern.
 In November 2020 the main lamp was converted to LED for better reliability, efficiency, lower maintenance and improved visibility.

-Now known simply as Hurst Point Lighthouse, the tower is open for visitors but cannot be reached by car; access is by foot or boat only.
-The decommissioned acetylene producers have been preserved in situ and the old acetylene burner array is displayed at the base of the tower.
+Now known simply as Hurst Point Lighthouse, the tower is not open for visitors and cannot be reached by car; access is by foot or boat only.
+The decommissioned acetylene producers have been preserved in situ and the old acetylene burner array is displayed in one of the lighthouse museum rooms in the castle.
 A small lighthouse-related museum is maintained by the Association of Lighthouse Keepers in the casemates of the castle.

 Both the 1866 and the 1911 Low Lights, though decommissioned, remain in place: (painted grey to camouflage them and prevent confusion for mariners).
 The 1911 lantern still contains its old lamp and lens.